hussein8595/jumia-task/kubernetes/README.md

 # Terraform

-Terraform is used to provision EKS cluster in availability zones
+Terraform is used to provision EKS cluster in three availability zones

 ### prerequisites